radish-es/casebook-property/content/problems/membertou.md

 Please read [this CBC News article,](https://www.cbc.ca/news/politics/indian-act-horrible-existence-senator-christmas-1.4149551) in which former Senator Dan Christmas, the first Mi'kmaw member of the Canadian Senate, describes challenges the Membertou First Nation has faced with respect to lands governance under the federal *Indian Act* and how his community has responded to these challenges.

-As the article notes, Membertou has recently opted out of the lands-related provisions of the *Indian Act* and opted into an alternative federal regime, the *First Nations Lands Management Act* (*FNLMA*).
+As the article notes, Membertou has recently opted out of the lands-related provisions of the *Indian Act* and opted into an alternative federal regime under the *First Nations Lands Management Act* (*FNLMA*).
 This legislation was subsequently repealed in 2022 and replaced by the *Framework Agreement on First Nation Land Management Act*, SC 2022, c 19 (*FAFNLMA*).
-The *FAFNLMA* provides a framework for participating First Nations to create their own Land Code dealing with property and governance on their reserve lands.
+The *FAFNLMA* gives effect to the Framework Agreement on First Nations Land Management, which empowers participating First Nations to create their own Land Code dealing with property and lands-related governance on their reserve lands.

-Membertou adopted its current Land Code under the *FAFNLMA* in 2019.
+Membertou adopted its current Land Code in 2019.
 Some key provisions from this Land Code are excerpted below.

 ## *Membertou Land Code*, 2019 (excerpts)